ed6767/scratchtoexe/README.md

 # scratchtoexe
-The original Scratch to EXE (released January 2016)
+Scratch to EXE (v0.2.2) released August 2016

 ### This project is no longer being worked on, source code is here for archival purposes.
+IMPORTANT: The copy protection code no longer works (the servers have been long gone.)